link-intersystems/clean-architecture-example/README.md

 ## As Pure As Possible

 This example does not use a lot of frameworks and libraries.
-Especially not for the application bootstrap, the use cases or entities and the object relational mapping.
-Thus you will not find any Spring or Hibernate and even no apache commons library.
+Especially not for the application bootstrap, the use cases or entities and the object-relational mapping.
+Thus, you will not find any Spring or Hibernate and even no apache commons library.

 Although I like frameworks and libraries as much as you probably do, I want to show how a complete application works